BestTimesToVisit.com Logo

 Sunset Dolphin Cruise with a Local Captain

 Embark on a traditional Dhoni boat as the sun dips below the horizon, painting the sky in fiery hues.
-Keep your eyes peeled for playful pods of dolphins leaping through the waves – a truly magical Maldivian spectacle.
-Ask your captain about local fishing spots; they might even share a secret or two.
+Keep your eyes peeled for pods of playful dolphins leaping through the waves – a truly magical Maldivian spectacle.
+Ask your captain about local fishing spots; they often have the best tales and insights.

 See all 7 things to do →